 So let's start with the good.
 The story is as it ever was, one of the most intricate and touching in gaming history.
-Spanning over 4 years we follow the story of Manny Calvera, a bad guy gone good, who must sell the best travel packages to good souls in order to help them pass to the other side and redeem his own soul enough for his own ticket.
-The only problem is that it seems all the good souls are gone and when the saint-like Mercedes Colomar is refused safe passage, Manny will travel to the ends of the earth to figure out what's up.
+Spanning over four years, we follow the story of Manny Calavera, a bad guy gone good, who must sell the best travel packages to good souls in order to help them pass to the other side and redeem his own soul enough for his own ticket.
+The only problem is that it seems all the good souls are gone, and when the saint-like Mercedes Colomar is refused safe passage, Manny will travel to the ends of the earth to figure out what's up.

-It's rare that story-telling gets this deep in games and the beautiful way in which the story unfolds along with the strong, well-defined characters and believable relationships gives this title the power to bring you to shock and tears.
-The voice acting is timeless and aids to bring the underworld to life, and you truly feel for each and every character as the plot twists and turns unexpectedly.
+It's rare that story-telling gets this deep in games, and the beautiful way in which the story unfolds, along with the strong, well-defined characters and believable relationships, gives this title the power to bring you to shock and tears.
+The voice acting is timeless and aids in bringing the underworld to life, and you truly feel for each and every character as the plot twists and turns unexpectedly.

 So let's talk about the Vita.
-Whatever you do, don't buy it for the Vita until Double Fine come out with significant patches.
-The game has no autosave function and when playing the game with the remastered graphics in particular, it would often freeze meaning you had to turn the system off and lose all your data from the last save.
-If you feel you have to buy the Vita version for the updated console controls, which I would say are an absolute pleasure to use in combination with the touch screen in comparison to the PC version, I would advise you to save often (even though saving takes literally about 5 minutes to do) and turn off the updated graphics.
-While I don't own a PS4 I've been told the cross save function also bugs the game out so I would avoid that too.
+Whatever you do, don't buy it for the Vita until Double Fine comes out with significant patches.
+The game has no autosave function, and when playing the game with the remastered graphics in particular, it would often freeze, meaning you had to turn the system off and lose all your data from the last save.
+If you feel you have to buy the Vita version for the updated console controls, which I would say are an absolute pleasure to use in combination with the touch screen in comparison to the PC version, I would advise you to often save (even though saving takes literally about 5 minutes to do) and turn off the updated graphics.
+While I don't own a PS4, I've been told the cross-save function also bugs the game out, so I would avoid that too.

-I was eventually forced to contact Double Fine's support team but it was not for these freezing problems.
-After around 12 hours and with just around an hour until the ending, in the scene with the crocodile my game glitched and bugged out so hard on my Vita that I had to start from the beginning.
+I was eventually forced to contact Double Fine's support team, but it was not of these freezing problems.
+After around 12 hours and with just around an hour until the ending, in the scene with the crocodile, my game glitched and bugged out so hard on my Vita that I had to start from the beginning.
 There was no moving forward.
-The support team were polite and fast to help, but one look at Double Fine's twitter feed will tell you I am not alone in game breaking bug land.
-They advised me to play through from the beginning again and in doing so I reached the same bug in exactly the same place just moments from the ending.
+The support team was polite and fast to help, but one look at Double Fine's Twitter feed will tell you I am not alone in game-breaking bug land.
+They advised me to play through from the beginning again, and in doing so, I reached the same bug in exactly the same place just moments from the ending.

-In all, Grim Fandango Remastered is a must have title to add to anyone's gaming collection, though if you still own the original this new version does not add all that much new to the mix.
-I highly recommend that even though the touch controls are great, you in no way attempt to play this on the Vita as it can only lead to heartbreak until significant patches have been released.
-By comparison the PC version runs well and the lack of bugs more than make up for the loss of controls.
+In all, Grim Fandango Remastered is a must-have title to add to anyone's gaming collection, though if you still own the original, this new version does not add all that much new to the mix.
+I highly recommend that even though the touch controls are great, you in no way attempt to play this on the Vita, as it can only lead to heartbreak until significant patches have been released.
+By comparison, the PC version runs well, and the lack of bugs more than makes up for the loss of controls.